HPV FAQs: Answering 7 Most Commonly Asked Questions

 A particular kind of body cell known as epithelial cells are present in the anal canal, if any abnormalities are detected among this cell constitution then they are a victim of HPV.

-A water swab is inserted into the anal canal and moved in a circular direction in a gentle manner.
+A water swab is inserted into the anal canal and gently moved in a circular direction.
 Once this water swab is extracted, it is placed in a methanol-based preservative for maintaining its original composition and for safe transportation to various labs for testing.

 Once this method is universally approved, it would be accredited as an HPV test for men by the WHO.